rethink-paradigms/llm-hub/README.md

 This creates:
 - `llmhub.spec.yaml`: High-level specification of roles and preferences
 - `.env.example`: Template for required environment variables
+- `SPEC_GUIDE.md`: Concise guide to help you understand and complete the spec

 ### 2. Configure providers